Link: Learn more about the Citi® / AAdvantage® Executive World Elite Mastercard®

 The Citi AAdvantage Executive Card is American’s most premium credit card.
 In addition to the card offering one Loyalty Point per dollar spent, you can also receive up to 20,000 bonus Loyalty Points per year just for being a cardmember, assuming you earn at least 90,000 Loyalty Points.

-This is the only American credit card that offers bonus Loyalty Points without any sort of a spending requirement.
+This is the American credit card that offers the most Loyalty Points without any sort of a spending requirement.
 So if you’re into the AAdvantage program, that perk is a reason to seriously consider the card, in addition to all the other benefits.

 What do you make of the Loyalty Points perks offered by the Citi AAdvantage Executive Card?